AscendingPassage.com HOME PAGE.

 As we draw nearer to this singular hill it is revealed as a mass of

-for some two or three hundred years (an almost negligible moment of
+for some two or three hundred years, an almost negligible moment of

-in time mere shapeless mounds on the fertile margins of the Nile and
+in time mere shapeless mounds on the fertile margins of the Nile and in the submerging sands.

 A heap of little reddish bricks that once were fashioned into houses;